LunarWatcher/Taskranger/docs/Dates.md

 ## Custom date formats

-Under the hood, Taskranger runs a library, [initially written by Howard Hinnant](https://github.com/HowardHinnant/date/tree/v3.0.0), to deal with dates.
-This library has since made it into the C++ standard (starting with C++20), but Taskranger will continue to use the standalone library until using C++20 is a viable option.
+Under the hood, Taskranger uses [ICU](https://github.com/unicode-org/icu) to deal with dates.

-Boring tech details aside, the point is that all the formatting specifiers can be found [here](https://en.cppreference.com/w/cpp/chrono/parse).
+Boring tech details aside, the point is that all the formatting specifiers can be found [here](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classicu_1_1SimpleDateFormat.html#details).
 If you're planning on using custom date formats, that list is going to be useful.

 This is where Taskranger itself comes in; writing out date formats isn't a good option, it's not always a good idea using relative dates, and making assumptions will backfire.
+Let's assume we brute-force date formats, and accidentally parse `03.05.07` as a date instead of a time stamp.
+Different users prefer different time formats, and this may lead to ambiguity that pretty much makes brute-forcing it undesirable.
 Taskranger instead lets you specify date constants in your config, and use those with the date attribute.

 The usage is simple: